hgmnz/valcro/README.md

  => "name must be great"
 ```

-Unlike other ruby libraries, you must call validate explicitely to check for
+Unlike other ruby validation libraries, you must call validate explicitely to
-validity of objects.
+check for validity of objects.

 ### Sharing validators